open-zaak/open-zaak-market-consultation/README.md

 ### Workshops

 Three workshops were held to cover different topics that had been deemed important to address by the participating municipalities based on the responses that had been submitted.
-The areas covered were Business models and finance, Support, bugs and SLA and Governance.
+The areas covered were Business models and finance; Support, bugs and SLA; and Governance.
 The raw data from these workshops can be found in the folders linked below.
 In the folders you can find agendas, workshop workboards and screenshots.

 * [Business models and finance](workshops/support-and-service-level-agreements/)
 * [Support, bugs and SLA](workshops/business-models-and-finance/)